Badondo

-The Monts Badondo are a mountain range in northwestern Congo-Brazzaville.
-Highest peak (Mont Badondo) is 934 m above sea level.
+The Badondo Mountains (Monts Badondo) are a mountain range in northwestern Congo-Brazzaville.
+Mont Badondo is the highest peak in the range, at about 900m above sea level.

+The mountain range is located between the Ivindo River and the Karagoua River.

 They lie close to the border with Gabon and are also not far from the border with Cameroon.

 Mining

-It is the site of iron ore deposits.
+The Badondo Mountains are the site of iron ore deposits.